kristiewirth/datto/README.md

 Check out the [templates folder](templates) for files and code snippets that automate certain tasks, but don't fit within the realm of a Python package.

-Recommended: Copy the file contents into a [text expander app](https://zapier.com/blog/text-expander-how-to/) for easy future use.
+Recommended: You can easily reuse some of these by copying the file contents into a [text expander app](https://zapier.com/blog/text-expander-how-to/).

 # Contributing